Wilson-michael/CCNA-Study-Aid/IPV6StudyGuidePart1.md

 Begin as you would with a prefix length divisible by 4, in this case going to 017, which is 92 bits.
 Then, convert B to 0b, which is 1011 (11 in 0d).
 We need the first bit, so we convert the remaining bits to 0, then convert it it back to 0x, making it 0x8.
 This makes the newtork prefix of this address 2001:DB8:8B00:1:FB89:178.

+## Configuring IPv6

+To configure IPv6 Routing on a Cisco Router, enter the following commands from Global Config mode:

+_ipv6 unicast-routing_- Required to enable IPv6 Routing.

+_(the interface on which you want to configure IPv6)_

+_ipv6 address (the ipv6 address and slash notation you want to assign, e.g. 2001:db8:0:0::1/64)_- Note that you can use the shortened or full address, the router will understand.

+_no shutdown_

+Repeat for all desired IPv6 interfaces.

+To vew your IPv6 enabled interfaces and basic details, enter the Priveleged Exec command _show ipv6 interface brief_.

+This has covered the first portion of IPv6 Addressing for the CCNA Exam.